DrBiznes/World-of-Wynncraft/README.md

 This modpack is very close to how I dreamed Wynncraft would one day look back in 2013.
 Distant Horizons allows for unlimited render distance, Rethinking Voxels provides ray-traced lighting, the wonderful Wynntils and WynnVentory add all the features vanilla Wynncraft lacks.

-## Features
+## What's Up

 Yeah, we got raytracing in this bad mama jama, and there are a few other things too, bra.

 ### Wynncraft RTX

-Since it doesn't make use of the RT cores in Nvidia graphics cards Rethinking Voxels is technically compatible with AMD and integrated graphics cards as well, however mac users and those with low end computers should switch to BSL which I've also included with a custom preset.
+Since it doesn't make use of the RT cores in Nvidia graphics cards Rethinking Voxels is technically compatible with AMD and integrated graphics cards as well, however, mac users and those with low-end computers should switch to BSL which I've also included with a custom preset.

  ![rtxpreview](https://github.com/user-attachments/assets/4c1e6f68-7bbe-4dd3-82d6-a488838417be)

 ### Dynamic Weather

 Using the [Wynncraft dynamic weather engine](https://modrinth.com/mod/wynncraft-dynamic-weather) mod created by Quikjay for use in his modpack (which you should also check out)!
 "Rain or thunder can randomly occur throughout the map, and areas such as Nemract, Pirate Cove, the Dernal Jungle, and others experience more frequent weather conditions.
-Traverse through snowstorms in Nesaak, sandstorms in Almuj and other weather hazards!
+Traverse through snowstorms in Nesaak, sandstorms in Almuj, and other weather hazards!
 Coupled perfectly with the [Particle Rain](https://modrinth.com/mod/particle-rain) mod with custom settings."

 ![WynnWeather4](https://github.com/user-attachments/assets/ab469bc7-1b67-4001-87b4-7a564c8ca17d)

 ### Custom Main Menu, Options, Pause, and Loading Screen

-I respect my time you should respect your own, all my most used tings now at our finger tips.
-Oh and it looks pretty too.
+I respect my time you should respect your own, all my most used tings now at our fingertips.
+Oh, and it looks pretty too.

 ![menupreview1](https://github.com/user-attachments/assets/1bd7019e-5abc-4a66-bf44-09e795473846)
 ![menupreview2](https://github.com/user-attachments/assets/f98af648-02c9-4949-b7fc-969050618ed6)